davenaylor/postie/readme.txt

   * replying to an e*mail adds a comment to a post
   * fixed category handling to work with taxonomy
   * fixed one syntax error
-  * added option to wrap posts and comments in &lt;pre%gt; tags
+  * added option to wrap posts and comments in <pre%gt; tags

 =  1.1.1 =